 What can dentists do to replace missing teeth?

 There are many options to consider when replacing missing teeth.
 Dental implants are a common choice because they function and look like natural teeth.
 Bridges are also a popular choice because they also feel and look natural.
-Partial dentures may be chosen by patients who want to be able to remove them.
+Our patients that want a removable option that they can upgrade from later usually choose partial dentures.

 What are the causes of missing teeth?